 The referee shall stop a competition at any stage if the referee determines that both competitors are in such a condition that to continue might subject them to serious injury.
 If a competition is stopped pursuant to this subsection, the decision shall be deemed to be a Technical Draw.

-H. Procedure for Counting Knockdowns, Knockouts, and Technical Draws
+7..
+Procedure for Counting Knockdowns, Knockouts, and Technical Draws

 When a competitor is knocked down, the referee shall order the standing opponent to retire to the farthest neutral corner by pointing to that corner and immediately start an audible count accompanied by downward motion of his/her arms at the end of each second.